Students from Other Colleges are Welcome at Summer Term!

 - Gain prior approval from your current institution to ensure these credits will be accepted toward your degree.
 Most schools have a formal process for doing this.

-- Apply to UW-Madison using the University Special student application (even if you attend another UW campus).
-International students, click here.
+- Apply to UW–Madison using the University Special Student Application (even if you attend another UW campus).
+International students, get more information.